redkakz/lj_animation/README.md

 ![alt text](https://github.com/redkakz/lj_animation/blob/main/ljanim_thumbnail.jpg?raw=true)

 Only the last validated jump will be animated.
 The min tracking distance is 230 and the jump has to have at least 10 ticks on the ground before jump.
-Offset between takeoff and landing, noclipping, teleporting, hitting the wall, being in water, having more than 277 prespeed will invalidate the jump.
+Offset between takeoff and landing, noclipping, teleporting, being in water, having more than 277 prespeed will invalidate the jump.

 2. Setup:
 	- Download and install movementapi: https://github.com/danzayau/MovementAPI